thelfer/tfel/docs/web/madnex.md

 UniaxialTensileTest
 ~~~~

+### List of `mfm-test-generator` tests associated with a behaviour in a `madnex` file

+The `--list-behaviour-mfm-test-generator-tests` command line argument
+can be used to display the list of tests associated with a behaviour in
+a `madnex` file.

+Optionnally, this command line argument accept the options
+`sorted-by-behaviours` or `unsorted` (see the examples below).

 # Storing an `MFront` file in a `madnex` file

 The easiest way to store an `MFront` file is to create an instance of